clux/facemaulers/waterdeep/magesguild.md

 Gain ranks by quests.

 NB: Has the elusive ring (use damage resistance on reaction).

+- Research: Found Shario's blade of shadow is hidden away in the safe of pigerion at the spire of castle waterdeep

+Callistis was her great grand mother.
+Her memoirs mention the burial of Shario, and the sealing of her tomb.

 ### Diana (Arch-Mage War Magic Wizard 15)
 Pale, blonde haired.
 Beautiful.
 Standoffish (transmutation / evocation)